ansilove/AnsiLove.framework/README.md

 	self.myFontString = @"";

 AnsiLove.framework will silently consume `nil` and empty string values but it will rely on it's built-in defaults in both cases.
 Clever?
 Sure.
-So much for the basics, let's head over to the details. `createPNGFromAnsiSource:` seems like a pretty simple method but in fact it's so damn powerful if you know how to deal with objects you pass and that is what I'm going to teach you now.
+So much for the basics, let's head over to the details.
+The three methods seem pretty simple, but in fact they're so damn powerful if you know how to deal with objects you pass and that is what I'm going to teach you now.

 ## (NSString *)inputFile